 The current rendition of the R1200GS is nothing short of a technological marvel.
 It comes equipped with every possible electronic aid you can imagine, selectable Traction Control, an intelligent ABS with different modes to suit different types of terrain to name a few.
 Furthermore, there's an adaptive electronic suspension that automatically adjusts itself to suit the terrain you're riding on even better and a Hill Start Assist system to ensure you can start the bike even on an incline with minimal difficulty.

-To add icing to the cake, BMW Motorrad made its official entry into the Indian market in 2017 and slashed the ex-showroom price of this adventure bike in India that is 19.5 lakhs for the top Dynamic-Pro variant.
-Compared to the earlier 25+ lakhs for the base model, getting the fully kitted version of the world's best adventure tourer at under 20 lakhs ex-showroom is good as a dream come true for the Indian motorcycle enthusiast.
+To add icing to the cake, BMW Motorrad made its official entry into the Indian market in 2017 and slashed the ex-showroom price of this adventure bikes in India that is 19.5 lakhs for the top Dynamic-Pro variant.
+Compared to the earlier 25+ lakhs for the base model, getting the fully kitted version of the world's best adventure tourer bike at under 20 lakhs ex-showroom is good as a dream come true for the Indian motorcycle enthusiast.

 Max Torque: 128 Nm at 7600 RPM

 As of today, not many motorcycles are capable of competingwith the R1200GS.
 One such Adventure motorcycle which gives it a strong, befitting response is Ducati's Multistrada 1200.
 The Multistrada was actually born a year prior to the BMW but didn't really come into the limelight till its second generation was launched in 2010.
 The first generation Multistrada was awkwardly designed and was strongly biased towards the on-road aspect, giving the R1200GS an upper hand all the time.
 This lasted till Ducati launched a completely built from scratch Multistrada in 2010.